grahamwwilson/interpolate/README.md

    python TimeOfEnergyValue.py -h

-   If you do not have argparse installed you will need to install it. pip3 install argparse for python3.
+   If you do not have argparse installed you will need to install it.
+   For python3,
+   pip3 install argparse

 ## 3. Examples
    Some examples are included in Example_Output.txt illustrating results with different arguments on the two supplied files.